 4. Need Water

 Similar to food, mice need water to survive.
-If the mouse is thirsty, then it will venture out during the day to get some water.
+The mouse will venture out during the day to get some water if it is thirsty.

-Some mouse poisons will make the mouse very thirsty, which will result in the mouse making a daytime appearance to top up on fluid.
+Some mouse poisons will make the mouse thirsty, resulting in the mouse making a daytime appearance to top up on fluid.

 5. Nearby Nest Disturbed